 What is a Security Risk Assessment?

-At MainNerve, we use the NIST SP 800-30 Guide For Conducting Risk Assessments and NIST SP 800-66 An Introductory Resource Guide for Implementing the Health Insurance Portability and Accountability Act (HIPAA) Security Rule as guidance in implementing our security risk assessments.
+At MainNerve, we use the NIST SP 800-30 Guide For Conducting Risk Assessments and NIST SP 800-66 An Introductory Resource Guide for Implementing the Health Insurance Portability and Accountability Act (HIPAA) Security Rule in implementing our security risk assessments.

 How it Works

 For example, let’s say an organization doesn’t have a data backup plan in place.
 Believe it or not, this is common and can be an issue if the data you are attempting to protect becomes compromised.
 Such an event might be ransomware taking over your network and locking you out of all your systems.
-Then a hacker will demand ransom to return your keys back to your company to access your network or applications.
+Then a hacker will demand ransom to return your keys to your company to access your network or applications.
 Never get into a situation with losing your data and paying money to get it back.
 Most hackers will not release your data even if you have paid to have it restored.
 If you are lucky, and they release your data, most set up a backdoor to come back later and repeat.
 If you have data backups based on a plan, you wouldn’t have to worry about it.

 How it Equates to Risk?